azzarip/food-explorers/content/emails/Adventures/Paris/Testimonial.md

 ---
-subject: "[3/10] Somebody came with me to Paris already"
+subject: "[3/10] Somebody was already with me in Paris"
 ---

 Hi!